RipcordSoftware/HttpWebServer/README.md

 -------------
 * Exceptions are derived from `HttpWebServerException`/ApplicationException and not from the `System.Net` exception types
 * There is currently no support for SSL
+* HTTP/1.0 clients are not supported, for example pointing `wget` at `HttpWebServer` may result in chunked responses which wget doesn't know how to handle.
+Use `curl` instead - or PR 1.0 support in if it really matters to you.